Become a Reviewer

 Reviewer Roles

-Proposal Reviewers
+Proposal Reviewers |

 Responsible for providing feedback on programs’ Accreditation Proposals.
-After an initial context meeting with the proposal author, reviewers have approximately 2 months to collaborate and complete a review form with written comments.
-At the provider's discretion, a feedback exchange meeting may then be scheduled.
+In this fully virtual role, after an initial context meeting with the proposal author, reviewers have approximately 2 months to collaborate and complete a review form with written comments.
+At the provider's discretion, a feedback exchange meeting may then be scheduled. |

-Quality Review Team (QRT) Members
+Quality Review Team (QRT) Members |

-Responsible for participating in both off-site and on-site components of the quality assurance/accreditation review process.
-Off-site meetings are held virtually, while site visits generally require 2-3 days of travel; all travel-related expenses are paid or reimbursed by the provider.
-Following the site visit, reviewers are also responsible for contributing to the Quality Review Team Report.
+Responsible for participating in both previsit and site visit components of the quality assurance review.
+Previsit meetings are held virtually, as are site visits for 5-year initial accreditation; on-site visits for 7-year accreditation generally require 2-3 days of travel.
+For the previsit review, QRT members read the program’s self-study report and document evidence found in the report.
+During the site visit, reviewers probe and verify the evidence put forth in the self-study.
+Following the site visit, reviewers are also responsible for contributing to the Quality Review Team Report. |

-Quality Review Team (QRT) Leads
+Quality Review Team (QRT) Leads |

 AAQEP Training: How It Works